kvras/kvras/README.md

+About me:
 - 👋 Hi, I’m Mohamed Amine IGUIJI (kvras)
-- 👀 I’m a Data science enthusiaste
 - 🌱 I’m currently student at 1337 School [42 Network]
+- 👀 I’m a C Developer
-- 💞️ I’m looking forward to collaborate on AI projects
+- 💞️ I’m looking forward to collaborate on new projects
-- 📫 Reach me on: iguiji.etudes@gmail.com

 <!---
 kvras/kvras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.